 - Supportive services in the home such as housekeeping and chore services

 - Assistance with Medicare, health insurance and entitlement programs such as energy assistance, tax relief programs, and pharmaceutical assistance programs

-- Directories of nursing facilities, retirement home and home health care organizations
+- Directories of nursing facilities, retirement home and guide to selecting home health care organizations

 - Guides to senior services in individual communities